Future Forward Factories

 -

-Develop financing models that blend debt, equity, and brand financing to support these innovations.
+Develop financing models that blend debt, equity, and brand financing and philanthropic funds to support these innovations.

 -